 Nersa has invited the public to comment on Eskom’s request to increase tariffs to recover R66bn lost between 2014 and 2017 – the years included in the Public Protector’s “State of Capture Report”.
 Please use the form below to add your name and comment.

-Dear cape Town has partnered with the Energy Expert Coalition (eeco) with Ted Blom to help the public win this fight.
+Dear SA has partnered with the Energy Expert Coalition (eeco) with Ted Blom to help the public have a say.
 Should you be at a loss for words, read the summary, live input or documents below the form.
 Feel free to copy and paste into the message area provided.

 form not loaded? click here